 By now, it was 1992 and an unpopular Bush was facing possible defeat as he ran for re-election.
 There was talk of dropping Quayle.
 Bush had suffered a mild heart attack in 1991, reminding voters that Quayle was only a heartbeat away from the presidency.
 A secret service chief was fired after joking that if Bush were assassinated, his operatives should immediately shoot Quayle to prevent him becoming president.

 1992 actually saw one of Quayle’s most memorable gaffes incorrectly changing the spelling of the word “potato” on a visit to a school after a pupil had written it on the board correctly (“You’re close, but you left a little something off,” he said “The “e” on the end”).

 But generally Quayle performed better than expected during election year.
-He lost the TV debate to Al Gore but not as spectacularly as in 1988.
+He lost the TV debate to Al Gore, though not as spectacularly as in 1988.
 But when Bush lost to Clinton in November, Quayle wasn’t blamed.
 In 2000, he even launched an exploratory bid for the Republican presidential nomination himself.
-In the end, another Bush, George W, got it.
+In the end, another Bush, George W, got the job instead.

-The Vice Presidency is an unfulfilling job for most.
-Unlike Nixon’s Number Two who ultimately resigned when it emerged he had evaded paying his taxes when he was Governor of Maryland, Quayle avoided scandal.
+The vice presidency is an unfulfilling job for most.
+Unlike Nixon’s first Number Two, Spiro Agnew, who ultimately resigned when it emerged he had evaded paying his taxes when he was Governor of Maryland, Quayle avoided scandal.
 But a stream of gaffes and unconvincing public performances ensured that he never gained the confidence of the American public.

 The Holocaust was an obscene period in our nation’s history….No, not our nation’s, but in World War II.
 I mean, we all lived in this century.
 I didn’t live in this century, but in this century’s history.